Riding the Trend or Protecting Profits | Groupon Inc. (GRPN)

 GRPN’s Market Performance

-GRPN stocks went down by -8.03% for the week, with a monthly drop of -22.99% and a quarterly performance of -2.49%, while its annual performance rate touched -42.98%.
-The volatility ratio for the week stands at 6.10% while the volatility levels for the past 30 days are set at 6.80% for Groupon Inc..
-The simple moving average for the period of the last 20 days is -8.43% for GRPN stocks with a simple moving average of -42.65% for the last 200 days.
+GRPN stocks went up by 8.72% for the week, with a monthly drop of -9.48% and a quarterly performance of 8.97%, while its annual performance rate touched -40.76%.
+The volatility ratio for the week stands at 8.20% while the volatility levels for the past 30 days are set at 7.36% for Groupon Inc..
+The simple moving average for the period of the last 20 days is 6.00% for GRPN stocks with a simple moving average of -34.72% for the last 200 days.

 Analysts’ Opinion of GRPN